 Use It Or Lose It PTO

-Like the name sounds, employees who don’t use their PTO lose it at the end of the year and the time will be paid out in the next paycheck.
-The goal of this is to encourage employees to use their time off to refresh and relax instead of hoarding it for years.
+Under this arrangement, employees who don’t use their PTO lose it at the end of the year.
+Then, the time gets paid out in the next paycheck.
+The goal of this is to encourage employees to use their time off to refresh and relax.

 How to Track Your Employee Paid Time Off

-- Manual paper and pen: time off is tracked in a ledger or record book by the CEO or head of human resources.
+- Manual paper and pen: Time off gets tracked in a ledger or record book by the CEO or head of human resources.

-- Excel spreadsheets and Google Sheets: this is slightly more technological but just as manual.
-Employers keep employee records in a Google Doc and can share the sheet with managers and directors within the company.
+- Excel spreadsheets and Google Sheets: Employers can easily share the sheet with managers and directors within the company.

-- Software time-tracking systems: employees use a time-tracking tool through a third-party service that is dedicated exclusively to time of management, or through a catch-all system for employee management.
+- Software time-tracking systems: Employees use a third-party service dedicated exclusively to time management.

-As an example of a software tool, OnTheClock has a PTO section where you can track the rate of accrual, holidays off, and time used for each employee.
-You can also bulk add PTO rates for employees when they are hired.
+With OnTheClock, you get a PTO section where you can track the rate of accrual, holidays off, and time used for each employee.

 Four PTO Examples From Top Companies

 You don’t have to start from scratch with your PTO policy.
-Look at how your competitors recruit employees and why they are successful.
-Here are four companies that have unique PTO policies that you can mimic to create your paid time off plan.
+Looking at how successful companies shape their PTO policies can help you recruit top talent.
+Here are four companies that have unique PTO policies that you can adapt to create your paid time off plan.